- Among the best places to see and explore near Piraeus Port are Kastella, Mikrolimano, Pasalimani, and Marina Zea.

 Athens' highways - credits: Ververidis Vasilis/ Shutterstock

-Tickets for public transport in Athens can be bought at ticket booths and machines.
+Metro tickets, alongside all tickets for public transport in Athens, whether it's for Athens airport or any other destination in the city, can be bought at ticket booths and machines.
 Or alternatively, download the TFA mTickets App to purchase and save tickets right to your phone.

 Buses & Trolley Buses